-Prim and proper Aubrey Waldegrave, the local lonely scientist is in need of a date for the annual Halloween party.
+Prim and proper Aubrey Waldegrave, the local lonely scientist needs a date for the annual Halloween party.
 He can’t go alone, what would people think?
-No, he must have a date but seeing as the one man he wants doesn’t look on him in the same way, he is a bit stuck.
-So our Aubrey does what any eccentric scientist does and makes his own, the time and effort to make his perfect man and then when the lightning bolt wakes his date….well, let us just say all goes wrong!
+No, he must have a date but seeing as the one man he wants doesn’t look at him in the same way, he is a bit stuck.
+So our Aubrey does what any eccentric scientist does and makes his own, time and effort to make his perfect man and then when the lightning bolt wakes his date….well, let us just say all goes wrong!

 Instead of the sophisticated, classy and handsome chap, he planned, out pop’s well what can I say about Aubrey’s ‘Adam’ other than….put some bloody clothes on and actually button your shirt up!!
-It seems like Halloween is ruined before it’s even started, that is until glorious multicoloured coat wearing and shimmering Trismegistus Nimlet (Is that the best name ever?) turns up and with he brings certain magic which can only be described as Tris.
+It seems like Halloween is ruined before it’s even started, that is until glorious multicoloured coat-wearing and shimmering Trismegistus Gimlet (Is that the best name ever?) turns up and with he brings certain magic which can only be described as Tris.

-What is supposed to a good night out at the spookily brilliant Halloween party with a wonderful array of guests which do include a slightly tipsy fairy and a Bichon Frise fluffy werewolf (you have to be there ;-)) which turns into a hunt for their Adonis, aided by a talking stuffed crocodile and ends in love.
+What is supposed to be a good night out at the spookily brilliant Halloween party with a wonderful array of guests which do include a slightly tipsy fairy and a Bichon Frise fluffy werewolf (you have to be there;-)) which turns into a hunt for their Adonis, aided by a talking stuffed crocodile and ends in love.
 Phew!!

-This is perfect for making you laugh and escaping the chaotic real world for a short period of time, which is what Catherine and Eleanor are perfect at, no matter what is going on in the world you can always rely on the dynamic duo to put a smile on your face.
+This is perfect for making you laugh and escaping the chaotic real world for a short period, which is what Catherine and Eleanor are perfect at, no matter what is going on in the world you can always rely on the dynamic duo to put a smile on your face.